Tag Archive : best psychologist in India

 Feel free to call Counselor Shivani Misri Sadhoo at +91-8860875040 for telephonic or video support and to book an online counselling session to address any relationship issues, emotional and psychological challenges.

-The Mystery of Loving an Abuser
+The Mystery of Loving a Relationship-Predator

 When we are in a relationship with a person, we have an additional bond with that person with all humanity.
 Imagine the bond to be a very strong silver code that ties, two people together.
 Because we are “suckers for punishment”.
 It literally sucks us back to the person until we either realize that we no longer need them and move on.

-More than 3 Million incidents of partner’s violence are reported each year, including both a man and a woman.
+More than 3 Million incidents of partner violence are reported each year, including both a man and a woman.
 1/3rd of women and 1/4th of men have experienced some sort of interpersonal violence and for one-fourth of women and one-seventh of men, it’s severe.

 A woman gets physically beaten or assaulted every 9 seconds.

-Some Facts About Abusers
+Some Facts About Relationship-Predators

-· Abusers blame the victim.
+· Predators blame the victim.

-· Abusers deny their actions.
+· Predator deny their actions.

-You may not realize that abusers feel powerless.
+You may not realize that predators feel powerless.
 They never act insecure to hide the truth.
 One common thing is that their motive is to have power over their victim.
 To them, communication is a win-lose game.

-Reasons Why One Still Loves an Abuser
+Reasons Why One Still Loves a relationship-predators

 Being Refused to Survive

-Projection, Glorification and Recurrence Compulsion
+Projection, Glorification and Recurrence of Compulsion

 The Cycle